adegroote/hyper/doc/hyper/tutorials/more_realist_first_agent.rst

 A more realistic behaviour
 --------------------------

-You have defined some new functions, it is now time to use it to implement a more realistic behaviour.
-The task interface is the same, so no need to make any chance at this point.
+You have defined some new functions, it is now time to use them to implement a more realistic behaviour.
+The task interface is the same, so there is no need to make any change at this point.

-The type of ``simu_pos`` has changed, so now you need to initialize it with 0.0 in the recipe **init_r** recipe.
 The only interesting change is in the **move_r** recipe.
 It is now implemented as

 .. code-block:: c
     :linenos: